Relationships between two linearizations of the box-ball system : Kerov-Kirillov-Reshetikhin bijection and slot configuration: Main results

 In particular, for any $k \in \N$, $i \in \Z_{\ge 0}$ and $x \in \Z_{\ge 0}$, we have $\tilde{\xi}_{k}(x) = \xi_{k}(x)$ and $\tilde{\zeta}_{k}(i) = \zeta_{k}(i)$. \end{proposition} The reader can check the relation \eqref{eq:slot=seat} for the ball configuration $\eta = 1100111011000110000\dots$ from Figure \ref{fig:slot_seat}.
 Since the construction of the slot configuration requires the TS algorithm, $\nu(x)$ cannot be defined for general $\eta \in \Omega$ due to the existence of infinitely many balls, and so the above proposition is also restricted to $\Omega_{<\infty}$.
 In particular, if the number of records in $\eta \in \Omega$ is finite, then we may not be able to identify solitons in $\eta$, see the description of the TS algorithm given in Appendix for details.
 However, the seat number configuration can be defined for any $\eta \in \Omega$, and thus it can be considered as a generalization of the slot configuration.

-From Propositions \ref{prop:seat_KKR} and \ref{prop:seat_slot}, we see that the notion of slots can also be considered as the local energy and such observation linking them is new.
-Here we remark that KKR-bijection does not distinguish roles of $0$'s in $\eta$, but the seat number configuration and slot configuration do so via the $(k,\downarrow)$-seats and $k$-slots, respectively.
+{Using} Propositions \ref{prop:seat_KKR} and \ref{prop:seat_slot}, {we find for the first time that the relationship between local energy and slots can be understood via the seat number configuration.} We {highlight} that KKR-bijection does not distinguish roles of $0$'s in $\eta$, but the seat number configuration and slot configuration do so via the $(k,\downarrow)$-seats and $k$-slots, respectively.
 In other words, the seat number configuration and slot configuration also give energy to $0$'s.
 On the other hand, the slot configuration does not distinguish $1$'s and $0$'s if they are both $k$-slots, while the seat number configuration distinguishes them as $(k,\uparrow)$ and $(k,\downarrow)$.
 By introducing such a distinction, we obtain the nontrivial relation between the dynamics of $(k,\uparrow)$ and $(k,\downarrow)$ configurations, see Proposition \ref{prop:seat_flip}.
 See also \cite[Proposition 1.3]{FNRW} for an equivalent claim as that of Proposition \ref{prop:seat_flip} via the language of the slots.

 From the above propositions, we have an explicit relation between the riggings of KKR-bijection and the slot configuration.
 In the next theorem we denote $\mathbf{J}=\displaystyle \lim_{x \to \infty}\mathbf{J}(x)$ the rigging for a configuration $\eta \in \Omega_{< \infty}$, which is well defined since $\mathbf{J}(x)$ becomes constant in $x$ eventually.
 The indexes of the rigging $\mathbf{J}$ will be $J_{k,j}$ for $k,j$ in a suitable range.